w1ckedpanda/CWV/README.md

 job log is stored at /log.txt

+To make the script working, you should store it in one directory with the domains.txt file, and run it from terminal, or powershell

 to give some more context - its not possible to know the URLs which will be in CrUX, so the approach to query all urls in the sitemap was taken. also - as the urls in the CrUX report are changing - pages that were listed one day, might not be there the next day, so recommended approach is to run the job from start every time the job is commencing